marionettejs/backbone.marionette/upgradeGuide.md

 is not needed.
 Further, Backbone is not going to be adding this parameter any time soon.
 There has not been a clear need for it.

+### Marionette.EventAggregator Object Has Been Removed

+The `Marionette.EventAggregator` object did nothing more than import `Backbone.Wreqr.EventAggregator` in to the Marionette namespace.
+This has been removed as it added no value.
+Replace all uses of `Marionette.EventAggregator` with `Backbone.Wreqr.EventAggregator`.

 ## Upgrade v1.0.0-rc3 to Backbone v0.9.10 and jQuery v1.9.0